kitbs/stubs/README.md

     ->source('stubs/stub-2')
     ->output(function($path, $content) {

-        // called for each rendered file, INSTEAD of creating it
+        // Called for each rendered file, INSTEAD of creating it
+        // Useful for modifying the file's path or contents before you store it
+        // or sending to an API, like stubbing a github repository.

     })->render($variables);
 ```

-You must handle/store file(s) yourself in the callback, useful for:

-- Modifying the file's path or contents before you store it.
-- Sending to an API, like stubbing a github repository.

 #### Process a folder and listen to all created files with a callback: